supernomad/quantum/README.md

 $ make check
 ```

-To do basic bandwidth based testing the `quantum` containers all have iperf3 installed.
+To do basic bandwidth based testing each of the `quantum` containers all have iperf3 installed.
 For example to test how much throughput `quantum0` can handle from both `quantum1`/`quantum2`:

 ``` shell
 # Assuming the three development quantum containers are started